Featuring Insights From GA instructor Candace Pereira-Roberts

 Think of Tableau as your secret weapon.
 Once you learn it, you can easily surface critical information to stakeholders in a visually compelling format.
 That will make you a rockstar in any organization.

 “Tableau helps organizations leverage business intelligence to become more data-driven in their decision-making process.”
-Pereira-Roberts recommends participating in Makeover Monday to take your skills to an even higher level.
+Pereira-Roberts says.
+She recommends participating in Makeover Monday to take your skills to an even higher level.